Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

 Power usage
 """""""""""

-.. admonition:: Open Question:: How should this work?

-        This seems to be a complicated part of the spec still.
-Below was the initial proposal for a descriptor, that lists one of a few power modes that can be enabled, but I'm not sure yet how this stuff should work or be used...

 This describes the power usage of (a part of) the backpack, as drawn from a particular power pin.